hneemann/Digital/README.md

   implemented the verilog code generator and almost all the necessary verilog templates.
 * Theldo Cruz Franqueira from the Pontifícia Universidade Católica de Minas Gerais in Brazil has provided the Portuguese translation.
+* Ángel Millán from the Instituto de Educación Secundaria Ies Virgen de Villadiego in Peñaflor (Sevilla), Spain has provided the Spanish translation.

 ## Additional Screenshots